yiisoft/yii2/docs/guide/output-formatter.md

 > [PHP intl extension](http://php.net/manual/en/book.intl.php) is installed or not.
 So to ensure your website works with the same output
 > in all environments it is recommended to install the PHP intl extension in all environments and verify that the version of the ICU library
 > is the same.
 See also: [Setting up your PHP environment for internationalization](tutorial-i18n.md#setup-environment).
+>
+> Note also that even if the intl extension is installed, formatting date and time values for years >=2038 or <=1901
+> on 32bit systems will fall back to the PHP implementation, which does not provide localized month and day names,
+> because intl uses a 32bit UNIX timestamp internally.
+On a 64bit system the intl formatter is used in all cases if installed.

 Configuring the formatter <a name="configuring-format"></a>